matthiasprobst/h5RDMtoolbox/docs/gettingstarted/motivation.rst

 Motivation
 ==========

 Academia and industry generate more and more data.
-However, without sustainable data management sharing and exploring becomes difficult and oftentimes impossible and data may become valueless or only usable for only few users.
-As a consequence simulations and experiments have to be redone.
+However, without sustainable data management, sharing and exploring becomes difficult and oftentimes impossible.
+Then, data may become valueless or only usable for few users.
+Especially in the automatic analysis by machines becomes impossible.
+In any case, a lot of effort needs to be spent to enrich the data with meta-information and to make it usable again or, even worse, the data is lost and needs to be re-generated, which costs time and money.
-A data management that respects the FAIR principles (data must be Findable, Accessible, Interoperable and Re-usable) ensures that mandatory meta-data is available to interpret the data.

-This python package/toolbox assists during data generation, processing and exploration of data stored in HDF5 files.
-It further speeds-up and streamlines working with HDF5 datasets by offering useful features and general and domain-specific methods, which in the end reduce required code lines.
-By associating HDF5 files with meta-conventions like standard names for datasets or layout definitions it is ensured that conventions are met already during data generation.
-Consequently, data can be shared more easily and requires less iterations until the file content is complete.
+The FAIR principles (Findable, Accessible, Interoperable and Re-usable) are a set of principles that guide users towards good practices to make data more reusable.
+The principles are described in detail `here <https://www.go-fair.org/fair-principles/>`_.

+This python package is designed as a toolbox, which assists users and even projects, communities or collaborations during data generation, processing and exploration.
+The package is based on the scientific file format HDF5.
+The file format is chosen because it is a widely used, open and well-documented format, which allows data to be stored in a self-describing way by using so-called attributes in addition to the data itself.
+HDF5 thus will be very suitable for the majority of scientific data.

 Why HDF5?
 ---------